argmaxml/recsplain/docs/source/what-is-recsplain.rst

 Search by item to get similar items ordered by most to least similar, their distances from the search item based on the item vectors, and explanations about the recommendations.

-Search by user to get items the user most likely prefers ordered from most to least likely based on the user's order history, each item's distance from the user based on the user's vector, and explanations about the recommendations.
+Search by user to get items the user most likely prefers ordered from most to least likely, each item's distance from the user based on the user's vector, and explanations about the recommendations.

 Use explanations
 -------------------------------------------